-In the darkness of the lowest levels live the Feelers, blind and possessed of unusual gifts.
-Feelers live off waste and are part of the ecosystem within the ventilation systems.
-Order is maintained by Lawkeepers, work is done by Drones.
-Apart from the Royals, all other sects are allocated a specific life-span.
-The discovery of the survival pod acts as a catalyst.
+Feelers live in the darkness of the lowest levels.
+Blind and possessing unusual gifts, feelers exist on waste and thrive on the ecosystem within the ventilation systems.
+Lawkeepers maintain order, Drones do the technical and dangerous work.
+Apart from Royals, all other sects have a specific life-span.
+The discovery of the survival pod acts as a catalyst in many different ways.

-The Royals discover the Rift with its forests and mineral deposits, and its primitive peoples.
-They see no beauty, only resources to be exploited and slaves to do their bidding.
-They are resolved to return the planet to how it used to be, with giant cities and endless wealth, ruled over by the strongest dynasty.
-Knowledge of the impending changes – Emergence – disrupts the city, unleashing beliefs and the desire for freedom amongst its peoples.
+The Royals discover the magical and edenic Rift with its forests and mineral deposits, and its supposedly primitive peoples.
+They see no beauty – only resources to be exploited and slaves to do their bidding.
+They resolve to return the planet to how it used to be, with giant cities and endless wealth, ruled over by the strongest dynasty.
+Knowledge of the impending changes – called Emergence – disrupts the city, unleashing beliefs and the desire for freedom amongst its peoples.
 The Dynasties fight for control of the new world as the city itself reveals a secret agenda.

 The surface is not all that it seems.
 The great war did more than destroy the old world.
 It changed nature and left behind an alien technology beyond understanding.
-The clans that live there and the ruined machines are linked to the planet in ways that the City dwellers cannot comprehend, including dragonkind and the Magda Stones, a relic from the invasion.
-Strangest of all is the Great Tree, a mystical one-eyed giant rumoured to sleep below the Rift.
-The dragonkind have been banished, and the world awaits the coming of the new Dragon Witch.
+The clans that live in the Rift and the Outlands, and the ruined Machines are linked to the planet in ways the city dwellers cannot comprehend.
+These include wyvernkind and the Magda Stones, alien relics from the invasion.
+The Great Tree is the strangest of all, a mystical one-eyed giant sleeping below the Rift.
+Caia Esvane’s embittered father banished all dragon kind, and the world now awaits the coming of the new Witch Queen.

-The peoples of the Rift and the Outlands will have to unite to face the new threat, and Caia Esvane is chosen to lead the fight as her powers grow stronger.
-To make matters more difficult, she has encountered Lawkeeper Lucas Venn – an inhabitant of the city sent to the surface to collect data – and she knows they are destined to be together.
-To realise her full powers and become Dragon Witch, Caia must first be tested and forced to question her beliefs.
-Ultimately, to save her own world she must bring back the dragons and summon the planet itself to help destroy the city.
+The peoples of the Rift and the surrounding Outlands must unite to face the new threat.
+After much debate they choose Caia Esvane to lead the fight, as her powers grow stronger.
+To make matters more difficult, she has encountered Lawkeeper Lucas Venn – sent to the surface to collect data – and knows they will be together.
+To realise her full powers, Caia must pass a series of tests and question her beliefs.
+Ultimately, to save her own world, she must bring back the wyverns and summon the planet itself to help destroy the city.

 Emergence is much more than a clash of cultures.
 It follows the lives and fates of families caught up in an unjust war, and concerns the battle of beliefs – magic versus technology, progress versus sustainability, love versus hate.
-The sects from the city and the Surface clans must fight and die for what they believe in, as the full power of Eco is finally revealed.
+The sects from the city and the Surface clans must fight and die for what they believe in, as Caia Esvane’s power is finally revealed.